ankita-1301/fullstack-coding-challenge/README.md

 #### Vehicle Form Page

-The "SELL YOUR VEHICLE" option in Navigation Bar leads to a form that helps in creating a listing with all the required details (each field is validated for its type).
+The "SELL YOUR VEHICLE" option in the Navigation Bar leads to a form that helps in creating a listing with all the required details (each field is validated for its type).

 ![](./frontend/public/images/vehicleform.png)